 🔪 Instructions

-Step by step instructions for making vegan creamy mushroom pasta with asparagus.
+Step-by-step instructions for making vegetarian campanelle pasta with creamy mushrooms and asparagus.

 - Make the pasta slightly more saucy than you like.
 It will thicken in the few minutes of serving it.
 By the time you enjoy it, it will be perfect. 👌🏼

 - If you have extra sauce, store it in the refrigerator to add to any leftovers to rehydrate them.
-If you don't have extra sauce, use a splash of unsweetened plant-based milk (almond, cashew, soy or oat) instead.
+If you don't have extra sauce, use a splash of unsweetened plant-based milk (almond, cashew, soy or oat) to rehydrate it.

 🥡 Make ahead and storage tips

-If you're making this creamy vegan mushroom pasta ahead of time, I recommend storing the prepared white sauce in glass jars separate from the cooked pasta and vegetables.
-Then, when you're ready to serve it, combine the pasta and sauce.
+If you're making this pasta ahead of time, store the prepared white sauce in glass jars separate from the cooked pasta and vegetables.
+Then, when you're ready to serve it, combine the pasta and sauce, heat and serve.

 Any leftovers can be stored, but will thicken more in the fridge, so add extra sauce or a splash of almond milk when reheating leftovers.